MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/app-caching-for-your-tab-app.md

 ## App caching user experience

-App caching improves subsequent launch time of the apps that are loaded in the meeting side panel.
+App caching improves subsequent launch time of the apps within Teams.
 Consider the following use case for app caching:

 Your app is enabled to be installed in a Teams meeting.
 The meeting organizer or participants can install and use your app.